acpascal/fincaamistadverde/content/pages/index.md

       type: ImageBlock
     subtitle: >-
       High atop the cliffs of Big Sur, the striking views and otherworldly serenity can’t help but stir your soul.
-Find your calm, and so much more.
+Find your calm, and so much less.
     colors: bg-emerald-fg-light
     styles:
       self: